 The value exercise indicated that there was a wide spread of underlying ideas in relation to community intervention work.
 No consensus could be detected on the validity of the chosen statements, even if there was a general agreement that all statements were relevant.
 The latter might be a result of selection bias, since all participants can be assumed to have a special interest in community interventions.
 Overall, the value exercise was appreciated and discussions were lively, indicating a need to reflect on underlying values.

 This deductive discourse analysis of a full-day workshop with an array of stakeholders involved in community action revealed a clear focus on intervention design and delivery rather than on community agency.
 The fundamental properties of community empowerment and resilience, the cultural, religious, political and socio-economic aspects, were only used as a backdrop in discussions despite being the focus of the workshop theme.
 It is not understood why this was the case, but the lack of deepened understanding and problematizing of community agency in this diverse group of actors is a matter of concern.
 Despite being introduced to the area by two speakers focusing on the influence and importance of culture and tradition and the large impact of belief systems, participants tended to focus on the more immediate concerns of their own reality.

-[14]
+It is not possible to deduce the underlying reasons for this lack of complex and holistic understanding from the material at hand.
+One possible explanation might be found in the definition and connotations of development.
+It has been suggested that the general and historical view on development has focused more on quantitative measures than qualitative change which risks to result in misconceptions and a superficial approach to community interventions [14].
+Another explanation might be the sensational nature of the Ebola epidemic that was used as an example in the workshop.
+The high media interest and the exceptional situation pertaining in Sierra Leone at the time might over-shadow the possibility of a deeper analysis.
+On the other hand, the example of HIV that was also introduced in the workshop has a longer history and would lend itself better to reflection on practices and approaches used.
+To learn from mistakes and being able to show on good examples should be easier with a more diverse history of prevention efforts.
+It should also be noted the different nature of HIV and Ebola.
+Both being viral diseases that need community interventions to be curbed, they represent two endpoints on a spectrum.
+Ebola being a quick and dramatic occurrence and HIV being a slow and silent opportunist with around seven years from contamination to disease expression.
+Despite the different strategies needed in to tackle these two emerging disease threats, this was not reflected in the workshop discussions, which further emphasizes the lack on in-depth understanding of community intervention.